 Budapest, Hungary – The deterioration of relations between France and Hungary has been long in the making.
-But they’ve taken a turn for the worse in recent days.
+But they’ve taken a turn for the worse in recent days as the clash between Emmanuel Macron and Viktor Orban intensifies.

 On Tuesday, Hungary’s Prime Minister Viktor Orbán met with Italy’s Interior Minister and leader of the Northern League Matteo Salvini in Milan.
 During a joint press conference, the two men, who count among Europe’s fiercest opponents to immigration, have pledged to form an alliance to advance the foothold of anti-immigration positions ahead of next year’s European elections.